-In any case, that is one defense, among others that could be made, for a more thoughtful Memorial Day.
+In any case, that is one conservative defense, among others that could be made, for a more thoughtful Memorial Day.
 We employed a theory (virtue ethics) and a guiding principle of character development (action in the mean and the moral exemplar principle) and then, based on these, argued that it should be taken seriously because it can help engender virtues.
 We therefore provided a judgment that, rather than just describing facts objectively like a scientist might, tells us how we should act – it prescribes something.
 Such virtues would facilitate good judgments that have good consequences for us as individuals and as a country.